 A NOTE FROM THE CURRENT BOARD

-Each of the board candidates has experience developing healthy and productive group process and has demonstrated leadership skills.
-All understand the fiduciary responsibility of the board, its central role in relation to the CEO, and its responsibility to perpetuate the co-op’s service to its members.
+We are very excited to introduce this year’s candidates for the Board of Directors.
+Each candidate has experience developing healthy and productive group process and has demonstrated leadership abilities.
+All understand the fiduciary responsibility of the board, its central role in relation to the CEO, and its responsibility to perpetuate the co-op’s service to its member owners.

-You will see a variety of characteristics and backgrounds among the candidates.
-Each one has a unique passion for shopping at our co-ops and all share a common knowledge of and dedication to the cooperative business model.
-Read their statements and I assure you: you will be drawn in to an uncommonly inspiring democratic experience when you cast your vote.
+You will notice a variety of characteristics and backgrounds among the candidates.
+Each has a unique passion for co-ops and all share a dedication to the cooperative business model.
+If you would like to meet this year’s candidates, please join us for one of the Candidate Meet & Greet events in October.

 BOARD DUTIES 101